jonesstoen/FiskeKlar/README.md

 - [MODELING.md](./MODELING.md): UML diagrams and system design illustrations supporting key use cases and flows.

-## References for non native drawaables
+## References for non native drawables

 **Source of vessel icons**: